Sata9islav/Hackathons/HSE_12_22/README.md

 ## Task part №2 content

 1.Create new features based on your EDA.
 Don't forget to check how they performed after you are finished with modelling!
 You can use feature_importances from scikit-learn or use advanced methods like SHAP or Lime.
-(5 points)

 2.Your target variable is satisfaction.
 You should research metrics and choose one or multiple that you will use to validate your model.
 Write down the formula(s) and your motivation to use them.
-(3 points)

 3.Design the validation process: for example, will you use cross-validation or just train-test split?
 Will you account for the imbalance in classes, if it exists?
-(2 points)

 4.Experiment with modelling.
 You can use models from the lecture or do your own research.
 You can also try out approaches like stacking and blending – will they increase the quality?
-(15 points) Make predictions on the test.csv dataset.
+Make predictions on the test.csv dataset.

 ## RESULT